Although I’m a frequent flyer, I am not that keen on flying. However, flying business class does sweeten the pill.

 - aeroLOPA – a treasure trove of information airline cabins and seats.

 - Airline Quality by Skytrax – the Trip Advisor for airlines.
 Provides a rating system for seats and more.

 One of the advantages of business class travel is a quieter cabin, so the fewer people the better.
-And do you really want to clamber over your neighbour’s legs to reach the aisle?
+But do you really want to clamber over your neighbour’s legs to reach the aisle?

 The ideal business class cabin configuration is 1-2-1, giving every passenger direct aisle access.
-American Airlines, Iberia, Emirates and Qatar, to name but a few. offer this on many of their aircraft.
+American Airlines, Iberia, Emirates and Qatar, to name but a few, offer this on many of their aircraft.

-What comes to mind when you think of on-board service?
+What comes to mind when you think of onboard service?
 For me, it’s the following:

 - Customer service

 - Eating & drinking